 - knowledge of specific requirements of personality assessment in a forensic context (e.g., multimethod assessment; the importance of collateral information; conducting a biographical interview with a forensic patient; use of semi-structured methods, founding of diagnostic conclusions in evidential facts); - apply the Psychopathy Check List-Revised and Psychopathy Checklist: Youth Version to assess the level of psychopathic traits in individuals; - generate an accurate and concise personality description of an individual based on the results derived from the Psychopathy Checklist.

-PSY4621

-Period 1

-1 Sep 2020
+PSY4621 Period 1 1 Sep 2021 22 Oct 2021

-23 Oct 2020

-Print course description

-ECTS credits:

 • M.J.V.
 Peters